copoppo/anagram-hw/README.txt

     correct and valid to how the original program was using it.
 There is also another method that checks the leastCommonIndex and makes sure that it also consistent with how the original program was using it.
 Finally, there is a wellFormed method to check that the anagram that we've made is actually an anagram of the word we want to find an anagram of.

+3. One wellFormed method for Word
+    We did this because we wanted to check that the word is being formed correctly and that the letters and counts match up        with the string being given.